TrueRyoB/Unity-AfterImage-for-SpriteRenderer/README.md

 WE GAMING (Color.red at t = 0 and Color.blue at t = 1)<br>

 # How to use
+Import everything but screenshots and readme to your project.<br>
 Attach PlayerAfterimageRenderer to the playable character gameObject.<br>
 Call "SetShouldEnqueue()" to switch the generating state (is set false by default!).<br>